Hiking in Oregon: A Complete Guide for First Timers

 - Trailhead Location: Top Spur Trailhead

-This might be our top pick for the single best hike in Oregon, but there are so many amazing hikes to choose from that it’s hard to choose just one!
+This might be our top pick for the single best hike in Oregon, but there are so many amazing hikes to choose from that it’s hard to choose just one.

-The views of Mount Hood from this trail are nothing short of spectacular, but you’re going to have to work hard to earn them.
 When we hiked this trail, we were on our Oregon road trip, which had us hiking 7-10 miles almost every single day.
 We were in the best shape of our lives.

 This trail kicked our butts and had us walking funny for several days afterwards.
 It’s a strenuous hike.
 Don’t underestimate it.